 The market for government-backed student loan auction-rate securities became illiquid in 2008.
-Since 2008, we have redeemed 87% of the original portfolio of our auction-rate securities at par.
-It is unclear as to when the remaining balance of our auction-rate securities will regain their liquidity.
-The underlying maturity of these auction-rate securities is up to 31 years.
+Since 2008, we have redeemed 87% of the original portfolio of our auction-rate securities at par and continue to hold \$5.6 million in principal amount as of March 31, 2018.
+The underlying maturity of these auction-rate securities is up to 30 years.
 We have historically recorded temporary and other-than-temporary impairment charges on these investments.
 The valuation is subject to fluctuations in the future, which will depend on many factors, including the quality of underlying collateral, estimated time for liquidity including potential to be called or restructured, underlying final maturity, insurance guaranty and market conditions, among others.
 Should there be further deterioration in the market for auction-rate securities, the value of our portfolio may decline, which may have an adverse impact on our cash position and our earnings.
 If the accounting rules for these securities change, there may be an adverse impact on our earnings.